rpmeyer3/Filmhub/README.md

-Howdy, This will be the project README for our Term Porject in Software Engineering 4050 with Eman Saleh
+Howdy, This will be the project README for our Term Project in Software Engineering 4050 with Eman Saleh

 Team Members: